 The breathtaking scenery with its luxuriant, tropical vegetation and the famous rice terraces is the setting for ancient ceremonies and worship.
 The mystical atmosphere is still evident.

-90% of the some three million inhabitants of Bali are Hindu, and have, despite the increasing impact of western tourism, managed to keep up their traditional beliefs and religious lifestyle.
-So it’s still quite normal for the Balinese to make offerings to their gods three times a day, and take part in these daily rituals within the family.
+90% of the some three million inhabitants of Bali are Hindu, and have, despite the increasing impact of western tourism, managed to maintain their traditional beliefs and religious lifestyle.
+It’s still quite normal for the Balinese to make offerings to their gods three times a day and take part in these daily rituals within the family.
 Even in the midst of the more than turbulent Kuta, where totally different cultures collide in shopping, clubbing, eating etc., you’re still likely to come across small offerings and feel the mystic flair of the islands of the gods.
 And wherever you go, you’ll always be met with the legendary Balinese smile.

 In Bali, if you’re open for new experiences, you will get to know many captivating people, discover an unbelievable beauty of nature and maybe even manage to take some of this peace and serenity home with you.

-You really have to experience the wonderful island of Bali yourself, with all your senses and sound out and appreciate its wealth of culture, nature and mysticism – and of course its perfect waves.
+You really have to experience the wonderful island of Bali yourself, with all your senses and appreciate its wealth of culture, nature and mysticism – and of course its perfect waves.
 Keep your eyes peeled and always be ready for a new experience.
 Then you’ll see that Bali really is a paradise and you’ll understand why we have come to call it home.